shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

   creative can be trafficked.
-- If you paste the VAST URL into a browser and see a full valid XML file for the creative, then the third-party ad server is likely blocking Xandr VAST Check specifically.
+- If you paste the VAST URL into a browser and see a full valid XML file for the creative, then the third-party ad server is likely blocking Microsoft Advertising VAST Check specifically.
 The tag provider will need to address this before the creative can be trafficked.
 - To remove a block, it may also help to inform the ad server that our